centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 ### SSH key exchange

-The checks related to **Broker-Stats** service should be done from a poller and it is done through SSH.
+The checks related to the **Broker-Stats** service should be done from a poller and are done through SSH.
 If you only have a central server, then checks will be initiated and performed on and by the central server itself.
-You can skip below steps for SSH key exchange if the central server monitors itself.
+You can skip the steps below for SSH key exchange if the central server monitors itself.

 > NB : It is strongly recommended to monitor the cluster from an external poller rather than from the cluster's active node.